How to use Kubernetes in Swedish Healthcare

 Third step is to configure additional services, such as Falco for introduction detection, cert-manager for encrypting Internet traffic, and Velero for backup and disaster recovery.

-To help entities regulated by Swedish Healthcare, Elastisys has carefully integrated all of the above in our open-source Compliant Kubernetes (CK8s) distribution.
-We offer CK8s as a managed service on top of ISO 27001 certified data centers.
+To help entities regulated by Swedish Healthcare, Elastisys has carefully integrated all of the above in our open-source Welkin distribution.
+We offer Welkin as a managed service on top of ISO 27001 certified data centers.
 Elastisys also offers 24/7 support and enterprise-grade SLAs.

 Contact us to find out more!